yzguy/mass-email/README.md

 Mass-Email
 ==============

 Have you ever wanted to send out essentially the same email out to a bunch of people, but changing a little information?
-Well, with Markdown-Email you can do that.
+Well, with Mass-Email you can do that.

 All you need to do is provide a CSV file with the different information, and a Markdown template referencing the columns in the CSV file.